Road Rage Incidents

 - Other drivers who move too slowly or who tailgate

-There are many warning signs that you are sharing the road with an enraged driver.
-You will want to watch for behaviors such as:
+At Jamal Injury Law P.C., we have seen many road rage cases over the years and there are many warning signs that you are sharing the road with an enraged driver.
+Whether you are driving on residential streets or busy Long Beach highways, you will want to watch for behaviors such as:

 - Sudden and dramatic increases in speed